Introduction

 Fortunately, CapaInstaller can be used to automate many of the tasks below.

-A more comprehensive list of “quick fixes” from Microsoft can be found on https://docs.microsoft.com/en-us/windows/deployment/upgrade/quick-fixes
+A more comprehensive list of “quick fixes” from Microsoft can be found at https://docs.microsoft.com/en-us/windows/deployment/upgrade/quick-fixes

 Troubleshooting